foldda/charian/README.md

 ## How does it work

-Imagine you're moving house and have various household items to be moved to a new place: you would firstly pack these items into boxes then hand them over to a courier company which would manage the transportation, and once the boxes are delivered to the new place, you would unpack the boxes and placing the items to their designated places.
+Imagine you're moving house and have various household items to be moved to a new place: you would first pack these items into boxes, then the boxes would be transported by a courier company to the new place, and once the boxes are delivered, you would unpack the boxes and placing the items to their designated places.

-Exchanging data using Charian is similar to packing and transporting household stuff of moving house, except in this case we are packing and moving data items.
+Exchanging data using Charian is similar to the process of moving house, except in this case we are packing and moving data items rather than household stuff.
 In this case, a data-sending client would -

 1) create an Rda object and use it as a container,
 2) use the Setter methods to “pack” data items that require transfer into the container, and then
 3) use the ToString method to convert the container to an RDA string.

 Then, a data "courier" process takes over transporting the data container in the form of a string.
-Such a process can be saving the string to a file or to a database table, or sending it to a network destination via a network protocol.
+Such a process can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

 A data-receiving client, upon having received the RDA string, would -